 As of Wednesday, June 24, Mastodon State Historic Site is open for the public with recommended safety precautions and social distancing measures in place.
-The museum is open 9 a.m. to 12 p.m. and 1 p.m. to 4 p.m. on Wednesday through Saturday, and 1 p.m. to 4 p.m. on Sunday.
+The museum is open 9 a.m. to 12 p.m. and 1 p.m. to 4 p.m. on Wednesday through Saturday, and 12 p.m. to 4 p.m. on Sunday.
+The museum will only accept credit and debit for payment.
+Cash donations may be placed in the donations box.
 For more information on the health and safety measures in place, visit https://mostateparks.com/response.

 Mastodon State Historic Site contains an important archaeological and paleontological site – the Kimmswick Bone Bed.
 Here, scientists discovered the first solid evidence of the coexistence of humans and the American mastodon in eastern North America.